-Bristol City Museum
+1. Bristol City Museum

 At the top of Park St, in the heart of the University district of Bristol, The Bristol City Museum and Art Gallery is a bit of an institution.
-It still has that slightly old fashioned feel with a mixture of stuffed animals, Egyptian mummies, geological specimens and an old-fashioned airplane hanging in the foyer.
-One of the things that brings the museum bang up to date, however, are the regular exhibitions on the ground floor – normally photography and painting that are often by artistic masters touring the country from other galleries.
+The museum has that slightly old fashioned feel with a mixture of stuffed animals, Egyptian mummies, geological specimens and an old-fashioned airplane hanging in the foyer.
+One of the things that brings the Bristol City Museum bang up to date, are the regular exhibitions on the ground floor – normally photography and painting that are often by artistic masters touring the country from other galleries.

 Bristol Life is full of people’s stories, where they came from and how life has changed over the years – you can see the dining room table set for different times and classes.
 Bristol People is about the notable citizens and there’s a mini exhibition about the Slave Trade that brought so much wealth to Bristol.
 Step outdoors onto the quayside and the exhibition extends to the steam cranes and boats.
 There’s a cafe that serves coffee, cakes and lunchtime meals with a healthy children’s selection.

-Set a little way back from the harbour is Millenium Square, an open paved space that’s next to the At Bristol Science Centre and Blue Reef Aquarium (I’m afraid these aren’t free).
+Set a little way back from the harbour is Millenium Square, an open paved space that’s next to the We the curious Science Centre and Bristol Aquarium (I’m afraid these aren’t free).
 The square’s a great place to let the kids run around in summer – with benches where you could have a picnic as well as plenty of cafes nearby.

 The aim of the Create Centre is to inform and educate about environmental issues.
 It’s not the easiest to find, set beside the canal by one of the old Bristol Warehouses, but you can reach the centre by bike, bus or ferry as well as by car.

-City Farms in Bristol
+5. City Farms in Bristol

 Get down on the farm in the heart of the city at St Werburgh’s City Farm.
 It’s a working farm that is also a thriving community project offering work experience and training for local people.
-On the farm visitors can see sheep, goats, chickens and pigs which are reared for meat that is sold locally and there’s an award winning cafe next to the childrens’ playground that serves fairtrade, organic and locally grown food wherever possible.
+On the farm visitors can see sheep, goats, chickens and pigs which are reared for meat that is sold locally and there’s an award winning cafe next to the children’s’ playground that serves fairtrade, organic and locally grown food wherever possible.

 On the south side of Bristol you can visit Windmill City Farm that was started by local volunteers in 1976 to put a patch of wasteland to better use.
 Now you can see farmyard animals, kids can play in the adventure playground and there’s a cafe serving home-made food where you can buy eggs from the hens and ducks.